-2.1.
 Company Overview

 Flexitricity Limited ("Flexitricity") operates in Great Britain and has been an innovative market participant for over 10 years addressing customer demand side response and demand management as decarbonization accelerates, seeking to create cost savings for energy consumers whilst also enhancing grid support during periods of system stress and higher power prices.
-The Flexitricity managed assets comprise an aggregated over 1GW of distributed flexible energy from a wide range of different assets owned by customers across Great Britain.
-Flexitricity's financial year end is 31 March 2024.
+The Flexitricity managed assets comprise over 1GW of aggregated distributed flexible energy from a wide range of different assets owned by customers across Great Britain.
+Flexitricity's financial year end is 31 March 2025.

 Velox Power Limited ("Velox Power") is a UK business dedicated to creating a portfolio of grid supporting, clean gas generation assets addressing power system security issues arising from the growth of intermittent renewables capacity in the GB power system.
 Velox Power develops, constructs, owns, and operates a diverse portfolio of projects located at multiple sites across the United Kingdom.
-Over 70 employees, employed by Velox Power Services 2 Limited, support over 300 MW portfolio of both operational and development stage assets across 23 sites in England, Wales, and Scotland.
-Velox Power's financial year end is 31 December 2023.
+Over 70 employees, employed by Velox Power Services 2 Limited, support a portfolio of more than 170 engines across 35 sites in England, Wales, and Scotland.
+Velox Power's financial year end is 31 December 2024.

 Distributed Power Holdings Limited ("DPHL") is a holding company for a collection of renewable and clean gas generation sites across Scotland and England providing clean baseload generation to the grid using landfill gas and fugitive methane recovery.
 DPHL's year end is 31 December 2023.
 Red Rose Infrastructure Limited ("Red Rose") is a holding company within DPHL group.
 Red Rose's year end is 31 December 2023.
 The group also provides management, accounting, operation, maintenance, and administration services to the Velox Power and Red Rose Groups.
-Velox Power Services 2 Limited financial year end is 31 December 2023.
+Velox Power Services 2 Limited financial year end is 31 December 2024.

-2.2.
 Organisation Structure

-This Statement applies to the companies listed below:
+This Statement has been prepared as a joint Statement and applies to the companies listed below: